-- Remove the screws at both sides of the blowerr outlet. - 3.
-Install flanges as shown in Fig. 2, using the same screws.
-Tighten the screws securely. - 4.
-Position the diverter assembly over the flanges.
-Align holes in diverter to flange holes. - 5.
+- 2. Remove the upper and lower screws at both sides of the blower outlet, and the two screws at outlet top. - 3.
+Install flanges as shown in Fig. 2 using the same screws.
+Tighten the screws securely. - Position the diverter over the flanges.
+Align holes in diverter to flange holes and to vacant holes at top and bottom of blower outlet. - 5.
 Fasten the diverter to the flanges with the screws provided.
 See Fig. 3.